-Neck pain is becoming all too common and on the increase with the hidden stress we place on our necks using phones, tablets laptops and watching TV in awkward positions.
+Neck pain is becoming all too common and is even on the increase, with the hidden stress we place on our necks using phones, tablets, laptops and watching TV in awkward positions.

 Chiropractic treatment of neck pain